Chapter 3 – Relationship to Clients – annotated

 [1] Although the client has the right to terminate the lawyer-client relationship at will, a lawyer does not enjoy the same freedom of action.
 Having undertaken the representation of a client, the lawyer should complete the task as ably as possible unless there is justifiable cause for terminating the relationship.
 It is inappropriate for a lawyer to withdraw on capricious or arbitrary grounds.

 [2] An essential element of reasonable notice is notification to the client, unless the client cannot be located after reasonable efforts.
 No hard and fast rules can be laid down as to what constitutes reasonable notice before withdrawal and how quickly a lawyer may cease acting after notification will depend on all relevant circumstances.
 When the matter is covered by statutory provisions or rules of court, these will govern.
 In other situations, the governing principle is that the lawyer should protect the client's interests to the best of the lawyer’s ability and should not desert the client at a critical stage of a matter or at a time when withdrawal would put the client in a position of disadvantage or peril.
 As a general rule, the client should be given sufficient time to retain and instruct replacement counsel.
 Nor should withdrawal or an intention to withdraw be permitted to waste court time or prevent other counsel from reallocating time or resources scheduled for the matter in question.
-See rule 3.7-8 (Manner of withdrawal).
+See Code rule 3.7-8 (Manner of withdrawal).

 [3] Every effort should be made to ensure that withdrawal occurs at an appropriate time in the proceedings in keeping with the lawyer’s obligations.
 The court, opposing parties and others directly affected should also be notified of the withdrawal.

 [4] When a lawyer leaves a law firm to practise alone or to join another law firm, the departing lawyer and the law firm have a duty to inform all clients for whom the departing lawyer is the responsible lawyer in a legal matter that the clients have a right to choose who will continue to represent them.
-The same duty may arise when a firm is winding up or dividing into smaller units.
+The same duty may arise when a law firm is winding up or dividing into smaller units.

 [5] This duty does not arise if the lawyers affected by the changes, acting reasonably, conclude that the circumstances make it obvious that a client will continue as a client of a particular lawyer or law firm.